Dirnei/node-red-contrib-zigbee2mqtt-devices/docs/nodes/button-switch.md

 ## Repeatedly send hold message

-In some cases you may want to send multiple message while a button is hold down.
+In some cases, you may want to send multiple messages while a button is held down.
 If that is the case, you can enable it after you enabled the output for ```hold```.
-The ```released``` output has not to be enabled for this.
+The ```released``` output has not to be enabled for this to work.

-> To not end up in a endless loop you have to specify a ```maximum amount of messages```!
-If your amount is 0 or less it will not produce any output!
+> To not end up in an endless loop, you have to specify a ```maximum amount of messages```!
+If your amount is 0 or less, it will not produce any output!

 ![img](img/button-switch-config-hold-repeat.png)